-- Testing design of relevant controls over the revenue recognition process and determining if they had been appropriately implemented and operating effectively. - Inspecting the ECWPA along with the relevant appendices that relate to calculation of payment, invoicing and payment procedures. - Gaining an understanding of the system involved in the calculation of revenue and generation of monthly invoices. - Verifying monthly invoices issued to the Ministry of Electricity and Water ("MEW"). - Inspecting the supporting documents attached to each invoice, which includes the breakdown in terms of the various elements set out in the FCWPA. - Testing the monthly journal entries posted to verify the revenue recorded is the same amount which was automatically calculated by the PASS system. - Reperforming the management's calculation to convert the revenue in KD to USD. - Evaluating the adequacy of the Company disclosures related to revenue recognition by reference to the relevant accounting standards.
+- Performed a walkthrough and obtained a detailed understanding of the revenue process including the system applications involved in the calculation of revenue and generation of monthly invoices to identify key controls over revenue recognition. - Sighted and read the ECWPA along with the relevant appendices that relate to calculation of payment and invoicing and payment procedures. - Obtained and inspected the monthly signed data validation meeting minutes between the Company and the Ministry of Electricity and Water ("MEW") to evidence agreement by both parties of the Original Input Data. - Obtained and inspected the monthly invoices issued to the MEW. - Inspected the supporting documents attached to each invoice, which includes the breakdown in terms of the various elements stated in the ECWPA. - Inspected the monthly journal entries posted to verify the revenue recorded is the same amount which was automatically calculated by the PASS system. - Performed re-calculation to verify the conversion of revenue in KD to USD for the total revenue to be aligned with the trial balance and inspected the bank statements for receipts from MEW.